Cavaliers vs. Knicks Injury Report Today - April 26

 Cavaliers Season Insights

-- On the offensive side of the ball, the Cavaliers have had a hard time putting the ball in the basket over their last 10 games, scoring 105.5 points per contest over that stretch compared to the 112.3 they've put up over the course of this year.
+- On offense, the Cavaliers have had a hard time putting the ball in the basket over their last 10 games, scoring 105.5 points per contest over that stretch compared to the 112.3 they've put up over the course of this year.

 Knicks Season Insights